-I’ve also dove with hundreds of hammerheads in the Galapagos, dove with Oceanic white tips in South Africa, explored the coral reefs of the Red Sea in Egypt, Belize and Honduras, and the Coral Triangle in Palau, the world’s first shark sanctuary.
+I’ve also dove with hundreds of hammerheads in the Galapagos, dove with Oceanic white tips in South Africa, explored the coral reefs of the Red Sea in Egypt, Belize, and Honduras, and the Coral Triangle in Palau, the world’s first shark sanctuary.

 So while I only did one dive in Okinawa, I can honestly say it was the best first dive I’ve ever done.

 My first dive in Okinawa was just a 5-minute boat ride from Zamami Island to Botsu-Butsu Coral in Gahi Island.
-I saw a sea turtle, several anemonefishes, aka clownfish, colourful nudibranchs, a large squid – the first one I’ve ever seen, Gobies and several sea snakes, which was also a first for me.
+I saw a sea turtle, several anemonefishes, aka clownfish, colorful nudibranchs, a cuttlefish, Gobies, and several sea snakes, which was also a first for me.

 Had I not been so cold near the end of the dive, I would have wholeheartedly done another one.
 The water temperature was 22°C. While I was okay for most of the dive, I knew that the second dive is always colder.

-While I was very impressed by my dive, Divemaster Yoichi assured me that it wasn’t even close the best dive site found in Okinawa.
+While I was very impressed by my dive, Divemaster Yoichi assured me that it wasn’t even close to the best dive site found in Okinawa.

 What Else Does Diving in Okinawa Offer?

 Fortunately, I spotted a mother whale and her calf from a boat the next day.
 Still, I’m adding hearing a whale sing while underwater to my bucket list.

 Don’t let their size fool you; they eat plankton, not people.
 I’ve been fortunate enough to dive with whale sharks on several occasions, and it’s one of the top adventures I’ve ever had in my life!

-Sometimes due to spirituality and sometimes because of the sadness it brings especially if you lost a loved one in WWII.
-If you’re interested in wreck diving keep this mind.
+Sometimes due to spirituality and sometimes because of sadness.
+That’s especially true if you lost a loved one in WWII.
+If you’re interested in wreck diving keep this in mind.
 Be respectful when enquiring.